Preliminary Development Advice

 Exclusions from Exempt or Complying Development

-Some development, although meeting the general criteria set out for exempt or complying development, may be excluded if the land is located in the following areas:
+Some development, although meeting the general criteria set out for exempt or complying development, may still require development consent from Council if the land is located in the following areas:

 - critical habitat of an endangered species, population or ecological community;